GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Aitem/functions/operator id%253C dimensions %253E/index.md

 ```

-conversion operator from  to item
+conversion operator from item to id

 ---